YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

     [Text.Encoding]::UTF8.GetString([Convert]::FromBase64String($password))
      ```

-1. Login using the username `user` and the password you just retrieved.
+1. Login using the username `user` and the password you just retrieved

+## Uninstall WordPress

+If you want to uninstall WordPress that was installed by Helm (e.g. you decided to install a different WordPress deployment), please scroll down to the section "Cleaning up".

 ## Well done, you've completed Campaign Mode.